“Hey Dan, can I add XYZ to my existing program?”

 This term was coined in the running world, but I want to borrow it and apply it here in the hockey training world.

 Adding junk volume is the most common approach I see with hockey athletes, who for a lack of a better phrase are the “try-hards” on the team.

 They are already doing everything they can to increase their performance but continue to question their approach and constantly get approval from the coach about what they’re doing and if it’s “optimal” or not.

 I have been guilty of this myself in my training years, especially in my early years in the gym.
 I added volume just to “do more” because I was young and eager.

 Mindlessly throwing in extra sets, reps, and conditioning work without taking the context of the entire program “as a whole” into consideration will not give you any further benefit.

-The programs here at HockeyTraining.com are very methodically designed by a guy who has OCD about creating the best hockey specific training programs on the planet (yes, I’m that OCD crazy person).
+The programs here at HockeyTraining.com are very methodically designed with goals of creating the best hockey specific training programs on the planet.

 So, when someone wants to “do more” for the sake of doing more, they are in many cases working against the very thing they are trying to achieve – becoming a better hockey player.